Shirley Ending, Explained

 As Shirley and Rose’s friendship takes flight, the writer starts getting better.
 She becomes more focused on her novel, and is halfway through before her husband comes to know about it.
 But her getting better also means that she won’t be needing Rose around her anymore.
 All this time, Shirley had been toying with her, turning her keys so she would dance to her tune.
 When the novel is finished, Rose’s role is done, so Stanley sends her and Fred away.

 The film ends with Stanley complimenting Shirley on the brilliance of her novel, to which she says it hurts more than others.
 This implies that this is not the first time she has found her way to a story through the guinea pigs like Rose and Fred in her life.
 There must have been other people too, but she got more attached to Rose than she had intended.
-So, even though their time together led her to cracking the story, it also made her a little bit sad about their situation.
+So, even though their time together led her to crack the story, it also made her a little bit sad about their situation.

 What Happens to Rose?

-Come to think of it later, it feels like a foreshadowing of the events about to take place in her life.
+When she thinks of it later, it feels like a foreshadowing of the events about to take place in her life.
 By the end of it, she goes through a rigorous process of tremendous change.
 The woman that we see at the end of the film is not the one we met at the beginning of it.
 They are two different women appearing in different mirrors, just as Rose had seen herself at the beginning.

 Living in the same house as The Shirley Jackson seems fascinating to her.
 She is clearly a fan who looks forward to getting to know the author, but she is disappointed when she finds her unwelcoming and rude.
 The week that she had looked forward to spending with her seems too long now and she begs her husband to shift somewhere else.
 However, by now, Stanley has already bound them to his household and they have nowhere to run.

-By the time she understands what had been happening all along, she is too far gone to revert to old ways.
+By the time she understands what has been happening all along, she is too far gone to revert to old ways.
 She can’t go back to being a good wife for her husband because, now, she knows about his affairs.
 She knows that while she had given up her classes to act like a scullery maid for Stanley and Shirley, he had been cheating on her under the guise of the Shakespeare Society.
 So, even if she does get into the same car as him, she is not going to be the lovely, composed, and domestic wife that she had been.

 Trying to play the part of Paula for Shirley, Rose becomes the lost girl.
-Betrayed from all sides, she thinks about ending her life, and eventually finds herself on the same spot where Paula might have jumped to her death.
+Betrayed from all sides, she thinks about ending her life and eventually finds herself in the same spot where Paula might have jumped to her death.
 She considers it but doesn’t physically go forward with it, though she does leave behind the Rose that she used to be.
 The Rose that she is now is the lost girl Shirley had been trying to figure out for her book.
 She is the protagonist of her novel.

 Read More: Best Psychological Thriller Movies of All Time